cmake-basis/BASIS/doc/howto/create-and-modify-project.rst

 :doc:`Project Modularization </standard/modules>` is a
-technique that aims to maximize code reusability, allowing components to be split up as independent modules that can be shared with other projects.
-They consist of a Top Level Project and one or more Project Modules.
+technique that aims to maximize code reusability, allowing components to be split up as independent modules that can be shared with other projects while only building and packaging the components that are really needed.

-The Top Level project often excludes the ``src/`` subdirectory, and instead includes the ``modules/`` directory where the project's modules reside.
+Modularized projects consist of a Top Level
+Project and one or more Project Modules.

 Create the Top Level Project
 ----------------------------